Rank 2 Local Systems, Barsotti-Tate Groups, and Shimura Curves: -isocrystals and -adic local systems on Curves

-Burnside proved that if $G\subset GL(n,\mathbb{C})$ has finitely many traces and the associated representation is irreducible, then $G$ is finite: see, for instance the proof of 19.A.9 on page 231 of \cite{rowen2008graduate} which directly implies this statement.
-Thus the entire image of $\varrho_{\lambda}$ is finite, as desired. \end{proof} \begin{rem} Koshikawa \cite{koshikawa2015overconvergent} calls such $F$-isocrystals \emph{absolutely unit root.} \end{rem} \begin{prop} Let $C$ be a curve over $\mathbb{F}_{q}$ and let $\mathscr{L}$ be an absolutely irreducible rank 2 $l$-adic local system with trivial determinant, infinite image, and all Frobenius traces in a number field $E$.
+{} \cite[19.A.9]{rowen2008graduate}.
+Thus the entire image of $\rho_{\lambda}$ is finite. \end{proof} \begin{prop} Let $C$ be a smooth curve over $\mathbb{F}_{q}$ and let $\mathscr{L}$ be an absolutely irreducible rank 2 $l$-adic local system with trivial determinant, infinite image, and all Frobenius traces in a number field $E$.
 There exists a finite extension $F$ of $E$ such that $\mathscr{L}$ is a part of a complete $F$-compatible system.
-Not every crystalline companion $\mathcal{E}_{\lambda}\in\textbf{F-Isoc}(C)_{F_{\lambda}}$ is everywhere isoclinic by Lemma \ref{Lemma:supersingular_finite_image}.
-For each such not-everywhere-isoclinic $\mathscr{E}_{\lambda}$there exists
+Not every crystalline companion $\mathscr{E}_{\lambda}\in\textbf{F-Isoc}(C)_{F_{\lambda}}$ is everywhere isoclinic by Lemma \ref{Lemma:supersingular_finite_image}.
+For each such not-everywhere-isoclinic $\mathscr{E}_{\lambda}$ there exists

 \begin{enumerate} \item A positive rational number $\frac{s}{r}$ \item A finite field extension $\mathbb{F}_{q'}/\mathbb{F}_{q}$ with $C'$ denoting the base change of $C$ to $\mathbb{F}_{q'}$ ($q'$ will be the least power of $q$ divisible by $p^{r}$) \end{enumerate} such that the $F$-isocrystal $\mathscr{M}:=\mathscr{E}_{\lambda}\otimes\overline{\mathbb{Q}}_{p}(-\frac{s}{r})$ on $C'$ descends to $E_{\lambda}$.